apache/incubator-taverna-workbench-product/src/main/resources/readme.txt

 Memory usage
 ------------
 For OS X and Linux, Taverna will use a maximum of 400 MB.
-In Windows, "taverna-debug.bat" will also use 400 MB, while "taverna.exe" will use 400 MB or up to 50% of available memory when launching Taverna.
+In Windows, "taverna-debug.bat" will also use 400 MB, while "taverna.exe" will use up to 400 MB or, if higher, 15% of available memory at the point of launching Taverna.

 If Taverna happens to run out of memory while running a workflow with large data (or large number of data), you can set Taverna to store data